Alstom Metropolis: Design features

 Alstom's Metropolis family of electric multiple units is highly adaptable; the basic body can significantly vary in size between small, medium and wide configurations to meet a variety of client's needs.
-A typical trainset is deployed in two to six car arrangement.
+A typical trainset is deployed in a two- to six-car arrangement.
 The Metropolis has been designed to be both flexible and reliable, incorporating a high level of technology to do so.
 It has been designed for a maximum speed of up to 120 km/h, which has been deemed to be sufficient for its use on mass transit systems.
 The propulsion system incorporates the ONIX (ONduleur à Intégration eXceptionnelle) or OPTONIX VVVF drive with IGBT transistors that control asynchronous three-phase alternating current (AC) traction motors.
 Amongst other abilities, this arrangement enables regenerative braking, reducing the train's energy consumption.

 It can be configured to operate as part of an entirely automated driverless system, enabling the train to have unattended train operation (UTO) functionality.
 To achieve this, Alstom typically offers the Metropolis as one element of a complete turnkey system, including the trainset itself along with the signalling system, track works and services.
 Several operators have procured the train in such a configuration, including the Sydney Metro (Australia's first fully-automated rail network) and the Budapest Metro (the first automated metro line in Central-Eastern Europe).

 The car body is highly adjustable, being composed either of aluminium or stainless steel, while the width can range from 2.30–3.2 m and the length from 13–25 m.
 It can be fitted with either steel wheels or rubber tyres, depending upon the customer's requirement.
 As standard, each Metropolis features a trainborne Ethernet backbone, providing resilient broadband communications for subsystems, including security apparatus, an optional public address system, and passenger information equipment; these are organised into integrated modules within the onboard security and communications subsystems.
 For ease of maintenance, the Metropolis is compatible with an internet-delivered TrainTracer tool, which monitors major components of each train and can display condition information in real-time to depots and operational control centres alike.

 The interior can also be customised as per customer requirements.
 Optional features include closed-circuit television (CCTV), wider seats, additional grabpoles, more space around the doors, wheelchair space and equipped with electronic displays – the latter is typically used to depict journey information, safety messages and advertisements.
 The size of the doors can be customised along with the width of the gangways, while a modular seating arrangement is typically installed.
 A specialised glass named Climavit is used for the windows, it is supplied by the French manufacturer Sekurit Saint-Gobain; amongst its claimed benefits is a reduction in the typical internal noise level by five decibels.